karmab/performance-operators-lab/docs/index.rst

       resourceName: sriovnic
       vlan: 0

-We can check with
-``oc get network-attachment-definitions -n sriov-testing`` that a new network-attachment-definition got created, which we can then use in our pod definition, as we would for other multus backends.
+A new network-attachment-definition got created, which we can then use in our pod definition, as we would for other multus backends.

 ::